 There really aren’t any downsides to joining a book club.
 I mean, sure every now and then you might not love one of the books.
 But even that can have its benefits.
-Sometimes, discussing a book or character you didn’t care for can be even more fun than talking about one you did!
-Who doesn’t love trash talking the villain you love to hate?
+Sometimes, discussing a book or character you didn’t care for can be even more fun than talking about the one you did!
+Who doesn’t love trash-talking the villain you love to hate?

 There really are so many good reasons to join a book club.